Mahmoud-Alaa-Eldeen/connectfcis/README.md

 My Graduation project at Computer Science Ain Shams University 2017.
 "Connect FCIS": is an android application provides routing inside a building "my college" to any room using Graph Algorithm.
 And outside within Campus and tracking college mates using Google maps.

-Built with (REST, GPS, Maps, Material Design, Graph algorithms).
+Built with (REST, GPS, Maps, Material Design, Dijkstra algorithms).
 Demo: https://goo.gl/HLhsm7

 The admin panel for accounts management, creating groups and events: